Calamelll/FlashCardGame/README.md

-# 🎵 Song Flashcard Game (Web App)
+# 🎴 Flashcard Game (Web App)

-A fun interactive web game optimized for iPad where players sing abbreviated lyrics to help friends guess the song name!
+A fun interactive web game optimized for iPad where players use flashcards to help friends guess the answer!

 ## 🎮 How to Play